 Her Majesty The Queen attends The Commonwealth Service

-Her Majesty The Queen and HRH The Duke of Edinburgh attended The Commonwealth Service: A Celebration of the Commonwealth at Westminster Abbey on Monday 14th March 2016.
-They were accompanied by TRH The Duke and Duchess of Cambridge, HRH Prince Henry of Wales and HRH The Duke of York.
+Her Majesty The Queen attended The Commonwealth Service: A Celebration of the Commonwealth at Westminster Abbey on Monday 12th March 2018.

-The Commonwealth Secretary-General His Excellency Kamalesh Sharma led the Act of Affirmation to the Commonwealth.
+The Commonwealth Secretary-General, Baroness Scotland of Asthal QC, led the Act of Affirmation to the Commonwealth.

 The flags of the 53 Commonwealth countries were processed through the Abbey at the start of the Service.

-The Service was televised by the BBC and broadcast on the BBC World Service.
+The Service was broadcast live on BBC One and the BBC World Service.